 The Taom 2.0 Break/Jump tip also helps the cue to become more powerful.
-With such components, this break cue has an increased level of the stiffness required in a pool game.
+With such components, this break cue has an increased level of stiffness required in a pool game.

 The weight of the Cuetec Breach Break Cue has an adjustment system where it improves performance with the cue’s options for balancing and figuring out the specific weight depending on particular preferences.

 The Cuetec Breach Break Cue offers a low-deflection consistent accuracy without the expense of affecting the all-important feel of the players.

-- A great looking cue
+- A great-looking cue

 - The stiff carbon shaft may take some time to get used to